HuolalaTech/page-spy/packages/page-spy-plugin-mp-data-harbor/README.md

 [![SDK version][npm-image]][npm-url]
 [![SDK size][minified-image]][minified-url]

-The `DataHarborPlugin` can be used in browser environment, providing offline caching and data downloading capabilities.
+This plugin is used in miniprogram environment, providing offline caching and data downloading capabilities.

 In the past, remote debugging had a prerequisite that "both the client and debugging server must be online simultaneously."
-By utilizing the `DataHarborPlugin`, it internally listens for the `"public-data"` event ([what is the `public-data` event?](../../docs/plugin.md#behavioral-conventions)), allowing the offline caching of data.
+By utilizing the `mp-data-harbor` plugin, it internally listens for the `"public-data"` event ([what is the `public-data` event?](../../docs/plugin.md#behavioral-conventions)), allowing the offline caching of data.
 This innovation breaks the previous prerequisite of both the client and debugging server needing to be online simultaneously.
-When issues are identified by the client, testing colleagues can directly export the data, marking a significant departure from the historical requirement of simultaneous online status for both the client and debugging server.
+When issues are identified by the client, testing colleagues can directly upload the data, marking a significant departure from the historical requirement of simultaneous online status for both the client and debugging server.

-`DataHarborPlugin` starts collecting data when `new PageSpy()` is called.
+`mp-data-harbor` plugin starts collecting data when `new PageSpy()` is called.
 The collected data is stored in client-side memory.
-When the accumulated data volume reaches 10MB (default value, specified by `maximum`), the data is temporarily stored by generating an Object URL through `URL.createObjectUrl()` and then new data collection continues.

 ## Definition